 Get references and look at online reviews about the agent.
 This will give you an indication as to how well they will represent you.
 You want to make sure they will be proactive on your behalf.

-The options to help in this case would be to change your agent.
-But this depends on the contract you’ve signed with them.
+If you discover your estate agent isn’t working well, your best option would be to change your agent.
+But this depends on the contract you’ve signed.
 It’s possible to get multiple agents, but this normally affects the agent’s fee.
 Most estate agents charge a higher fee for multiple agents.

-If you don’t like the idea of becoming a landlord.
-Also, if you are not able to use any of the suggested options or solutions discussed above, you may be able to seek help from us.
+If you don’t like the idea of becoming a landlord (see below).
+Also, if you don’t like any of the suggested options above discussed above, you may be able to seek help from us.

-If you get stuck, please feel free to make contact and we’d be more than happy to have an informal chat over a coffee.
+If you get stuck, please feel free to make contact and we’d be more than happy to have an informal chat over a coffee (or on a Zoom call due to Covid!!).
 There’s no obligation and no hard sell.

 We are here to help, and if we can we will.

-There are many rules and regulations you will need to follow if you become a landlord.
-The most important ones currently include:
+There are also many rules and regulations you need to follow if you become a landlord.

 - Taking a tenant deposit and putting this into the tenant deposit scheme.

-- You must get a gas safety certification for any gas appliances in the property.
+- Having gas safety certification for any gas appliances in the property.

-- Make sure you install smoke detectors and alarms, together with carbon monoxide detectors.
+- Installing smoke detectors and alarms, together with carbon monoxide detectors

 I hope you’ve enjoyed this article on ‘I can’t sell my house what are my options’